Yask00/JavaScript/js_algorythms/notes.md

 # 1. Sorting Algorithm

 Sorting is the process of arranging items in a list in a specific order.
-The most common types of sorting algorithms include
+The most common types of sorting algorithms in folder

 # 2. Searching Algorithm

 Searching is the process of finding an element in a data set.
-Common types of searching algorithms include:
+Common types of searching algorithms in folder:

 # 3. Dynamic Programming
 Dynamic programming (DP) is an algorithmic technique that solves an optimization problem by breaking it down into simpler sub-problems and taking advantage of the fact that the optimal solution to the overall problem is dependent on the optimal solution to its sub-problems.
 A common example is the problem of computing the nth Fibonacci number.